Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-3YZMayi1Qec.md

 # [December 19th, 2019 Livestream](../2019-12-19.md)
 ## Q&A: Will there be goats?
 https://www.youtube.com/watch?v=3YZMayi1Qec
-This question was possibly duplicated with a more recent answer: August 11th, 2020 Livestream Q&A: Do you have Goats in Satisfactory? [https://clips.twitch.tv/FurryTalentedCrowBleedPurple](https://clips.twitch.tv/FurryTalentedCrowBleedPurple)
+This question was possibly duplicated with a more recent answer: March 2nd, 2021 Livestream Q&A: Is there a Goat hidden in Satisfactory? [https://www.youtube.com/watch?v=B2zcLGZLwJU](https://www.youtube.com/watch?v=B2zcLGZLwJU)

 ### Topics